jazmichaelking/documentation/content/en/_index.md

 ## What is ActivityPub? {#fediverse}

-Mastodon uses **ActivityPub** -a standard, open protocol - to implement federation.
+Mastodon uses **ActivityPub** -a standard, open Internet protocol - to implement federation.
 Any software that implements federation using ActivityPub can seamlessly communicate with Mastodon, just like Mastodon websites can communicate with each other.

 The **fediverse** \(“federated universe”\) is the name for all websites that can communicate with each other using ActivityPub and the World Wide Web.
 That includes all Mastodon servers, and other websites like: